jingelrpg/coc-vft/README.md

   who whitnesses the group getting mysteriously snatched away by an alien creature into the Baltic Sea during the night at Orłowo beach.
-* Convinces Radek to investigate the incident of her stolen friends and find out what's going on in the Torpedownia sea platform after hearing voices of her friends from there at night when revisiting the beach.
+* Convinces Radek to investigate the incident of her stolen friends together and find out what's going on in the Torpedownia sea platform after hearing voices of her friends from there at night when revisiting the beach.
-* Has already lots of practical experience as an physician assistant, is therefore able to treat many injuries, and has a good sense for approaching health threats.
+* Has already lots of practical experience as a physician assistant, is therefore able to treat many injuries, and has a good sense for approaching health threats.